ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 Processes the request content as plain text of a specified charset by `defaultCharset`, note that the default charset is the JVM's charset that could be different between systems.
-Also will process the response content as plain text too.
+Also it will process the response content as plain text too.

 ```kotlin
 val client = HttpClient(HttpClientEngine) {